YinaZ/AccessMapLite/README.md

 # AccessMapLite
-This is a simplized version of AccessMap that only uses slope information for routing.
+This branch is the old version of AccessMapLite project finished before spring quarter.

+This version does not use webpack, accessmap-vt and osrm so it is much simpler than the master branch.

+Routing is done by pgRouting instead of osrm.
 # What to do next
-There are still issues in [GitHub Issues](https://github.com/YinaZ/AccessMapLite/issues) that need to be solved.

-Besides the existing issues, there are also two main tasks to do in the future.
+To use this branch, there is still a task to do:

-1) Smooth the elevation data.
+Smooth the elevation data.
 Currently the elevation data is calculated with (elevations of start point - elevation of end point) / edge length), which is not optimal because the elevation of a certain point can be extremely high if there is a building at that point.
-2) Integration (such as integrating current front end code with AccessMap front end code, so that the code can be more reusable)
 # Tutorial
 This tutorial is based on Mac OS X so the installation process might be different if you are using another platform.
 ## Part 1: Setup the Database